hypatia-software-org/syllabus/HSO-Exercises/Unit1-cli.md

 * `mkdir DIRECTORY_NAME` - Create a new directory with the name DIRECTORY_NAME
 * `cat FILE_NAME` - Print a file to the screen
 * `rm FILE_NAME` - Remove a file (delete)
+* `nano` - A Text Editor that can be used to edit files at the command line

 ### **Exercises**